 Strings that fit the Jason White lane

-Specific string-brand documentation for White's own touring rig isn't currently published in primary sources at the level CYS publishes without sourcing.
+Specific string-brand documentation for White's own touring rig isn't currently pinned down in publicly indexed primary sources.
 What we can say with confidence: Green Day is a long-documented Ernie Ball act, Billie Joe Armstrong tracks Regular Slinky (.010–.046) in E or Eb standard, and the band's tonal architecture assumes a pair of identically-strung guitars onstage so the rhythm and lead parts match texturally.

 Working assumption for the lane (until White's rig is sourced)